centre-for-virus-research/CVR-VBG-2023/Phylogenetics.md

 **Aim**

 To introduce multiple sequence alignment and the inference of evolutionary history.
-You will learn how to align some homologous virus sequence data and infer evolutionary history, some different methods and how to test the reliability of your phylogenetic tree.
+You will learn how to align homologous virus sequence data and construct a phylogenetic tree, use some different methods and how to test the reliability of clades in your phylogeny.

 **Task**